 These are important things to be missing.
 After all, up to 90 percent of enterprise applications now live in virtualized servers, so you’re in trouble if you don’t have a way to keep track of them.
 By the same token, basically every enterprise has now made inroads into the public cloud or is operating a hybrid cloud.
 Without a way to track assets inside this new arena, you’ll expose yourself to security and privacy implications.

 Speaking of which, there are a few reasons why the open source paradigm might not work for you as well.
-Open source code is unfortunately a bit less secure than traditional vendor offerings.
-Since anyone can update the code base, it’s possible for attackers to add malicious updates that turn open source software into spyware.
+Open source code, while not necessarily being less secure, can be a security “unknown” – with most projects providing very little security documentation.
+In the top 400,000 public repositories in Github, only 2.4% had security documentation.
 In addition, open source software with smaller communities may not be able to scan or test their code for security holes before putting it into production.
 If you’re protecting sensitive healthcare or financial data, due diligence may prevent you from using open source applications.

 Why and How to Migrate to Device42